nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The edit item command `editi` is supported by the `EditItemCommand`.
 It extends `Command`.

-The command is implemented through the `Logic` and `Model` components.
-The `Logic` component parses the user input, the `Model` component then performs the edit on the target `Item`.
+Given below is an example usage scenario and how the edit item mechanism behaves at each step.

-Step 1: The user inputs the command `editi 1 i/Chair q/20`.
+Step 1.
+The user inputs the command `editi 1 i/Chair q/20`.
 This calls:
 1. `LogicManager#execute()`
 2. `TrackOParser#parseCommand()`.
 This parses the command as an `EditItemCommand` and returns an `EditItemCommandParser` object.
 3. `EditItemCommandParser#parse()` parses the arguments and returns an `EditItemCommand` with the target `Index` and the